 When they first stumbled across the OhmConnect fundraising opportunity, they were looking to raise money for their current projects, which include developing safe water access for rural communities in Fiji, Honduras, and Kenya, as well as designing composting latrines in Nicaragua and building bridges in Haiti.

 One of their volunteers, Andrea Trese, was familiar with OhmConnect and thought it could be a great opportunity for volunteers supporters to raise money for their chapter - without spending a dime - and to simultaneously challenge themselves to reduce their carbon footprint.

-Andrea used the tokens she had earned through a year of energy saving with OhmConnect to buy a “Referral Madness Card”, earning 2x the points for referring friends for a two week period.
+Andrea spun the Wheel to increase the amount of her referral bonus.
 Volunteers then challenged their friends and family to sign-up.
-In total, they recruited 13 people to Silver status in two weeks, which earned EWB a quick $520.
+In total, they recruited 13 in two weeks, which earned EWB a quick $520.
 Andrea and another volunteer, Dominic Molinari, split the earnings and cashed out, then donated those funds to the chapter.